 During the fall semester, Nativ participants live in Jerusalem and have the choice to study in one of three different settings: Hebrew University, Conservative Yeshiva, or the Ulpan (Hebrew language study).
 Learn more about the Fall semester.

-The spring semester revolves around volunteer work.
-Participants can choose between different types of community service in a youth village or development town.
+The spring semester revolves around volunteer work in a Youth Village while being fully intergrated into this community.
 Learn more about the Spring semester.

 A number of seminars are held to enhance the academic and volunteer experiences of the group.
 These seminars are each three to five days long and are mostly during the second semester, when the group is volunteering.
 Learn more about the seminars.